 I digress.
 Technically, Allen's book is just about as good as you can get.
 The monochrome images (black and white if you like) are printed by the duotone process, which runs pages through the press twice, with the result that the blacks are deep and lustrous and the shadings velvety and smooth.
 The colour printing is as good as one expects German printing to be, which is very good indeed, and the book is physically well-made.

 I have, however, a couple of minor complaints relating to the way the book has been designed.
 Information conventionally contained on the back of the title page (such as the I.S.B.N. and the date of publication) turn up on the last page of text, like a mediaeval colophon.
-The sub-editors have been careless at least once, transposing page identification of images so that Jamison Green is said to be on p.76 and Yvonne Cook-Riley on p.
-77 whereas the reverse is true.
+The sub-editors have been careless at least once, transposing page identification of images so that Jamison Green is said to be on page 76 and Yvonne Cook-Riley on page 77 whereas the reverse is true.
 This is rather more important in a gender-role-related book than in most, since in some cases the accepted gender association with a given name can be at odds with that person's image.
 I am sure that neither Green nor Cook-Riley would wish to be identified as the other.

 Many of the images chosen by Allen for her book are striking.
 Some are even daunting, such as the operating theatre view of the surgical donor site for the creation of a neo-phallus.
 Personally I find photographs of transgenders demonstrating for their rights more inspiring than that of a plump M.T.F. sheriff lying naked in the Florida sun showing off his huge, flaccid penis, but each to his or her own.